MichaelSchneeberger/dataclass-abc/README.md

 without running into the "*non-default argument follows default argument*" exception.

-Instead, work with *initialize functions* when dealing with default values (see Design Pattern below).
+Therefore, do not define default values, work with *initialize functions* instead (see Design Pattern below).

 ``` python
 from abc import ABC, abstractmethod